Per- and polyfluoroalkyl substances (PFAS) and your health

 - soil and groundwater quality guidelines for PFOS

-In 2024, Health Canada published the Objective for Canadian drinking water quality – Per- and polyfluoroalkyl substances that recommends a single treatment-based value for a group of PFAS in Canadian drinking water.
-The objective, based on the sum of 25 specific PFAS, serves to reduce potential exposure to PFAS through drinking water while the reassessment of the guidelines and screening values is being completed.
+We've published a drinking water objective that recommends a single treatment-based value for a group of 25 PFAS in Canadian drinking water.
+Our goal is to reduce potential exposure to PFAS through drinking water while we finish reassessing the guidelines and screening values.

 We've worked with provinces, municipalities and the biosolids industry to implement an interim standard for PFAS in biosolids.
 Biosolids are imported and sold in Canada as commercial fertilizers and are used by agricultural producers.
 The proposed limit will control contamination levels in foods and the environment.